HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sectionedService.md

    - Description: Array containing groupKind and groupVal.
 Along with structured data from the function retrieveSectionedService in retrieveSectionedService_ms.php

 - Output: $groupKind
-   - Type: String
+   - Type: string
    - Description: Group kind.
 Stored as varchar(4) in the database

 - Output: $groupVal
-   - Type: String
+   - Type: string
    - Description: Group value.
 Stored as varchar(8) in the database

 ## Examples of Use
--
+`SELECT groupKind,groupVal FROM `groups` `

 ### Microservices Used
 - retrieveSectionedService_ms.php